• Skip to primary navigation

 Substitution for Spanish rice: I would strongly suggest trying to get the right rice to cook paella, but if you can’t find it, an alternative is arborio rice – the same I use for risotto.
 I tried using it a couple of times, and it turned out ok.
 Medium grain rice works well too.

 But do not use brown rice, long-grain rice, basmati rice, or any other type of rice!
-Basmati rice cooks too fast, long-grain rice isn’t starchy enough, and brown rice tasks too long to cook which means your veggies will turn into an overcooked mush!
+Basmati rice cooks too fast, long-grain rice isn’t starchy enough, and brown rice takes too long to cook, which means your veggies will turn into an overcooked mush!

 Important: Do not wash the rice before cooking.
 Spanish rice is not like basmati rice.
 You want to keep all the starch in there.